-Since the measure $\mu_{n_0}$ must satisfy the measure condition, this intersection must consists at most of four points, whose projectivization gives at most two points on $\mathbb{RP}^1$.
+Since the measure $\mu_{n_0}$ must satisfy the measure condition, this intersection must consist of at most of four points (see Fig.~\ref{fig:projections}), whose projectivization gives at most two points on $\mathbb{RP}^1$.
 But this would imply that if $\msp$ is an atomic measure on $\mathbb{RP}^1$ at the point corresponding to the initial vector $v$, then $\mgr_{n_0-1}* \dots* \mgr_{1}*\msp$ is a measure supported on at most two points, which contradicts the choice of $n_0$ above.
 This completes the proof of Lemma \ref{l:eps0}. \end{proof}

 \begin{lemma} For any $m\in \mathbb{N}$, any $\{\mu_{1, i}, \ldots, \mu_{n_0, i}\}_{i=1, \ldots, m}\in \mathcal{K}^{mn_0}$, and any $\{p_1, \ldots, p_{m+1}\}\in Y^{m+1}$ we have

 \end{lemma} \begin{proof} As each $p_j$ is a unit norm rank~$1$ matrix, it can be written as